ant-design/ant-design/docs/spec/copywriting.en-US.md

 ## Language

 In the interface, copywriting is the basis of our communication with users.
-Therefore, the expression of words should be carefully deliberaed and designed.
+Therefore, the expression of words should be carefully deliberate and designed.
 With clear, accurate, and concise copywriting, the user experience can be more user-friendly.

 ### Articulate foothold